alexgasser2768/booster_soccer_showdown/OUTLINE.md

     - Reward will be based on the difference in distance from previous episode and now:
         - If robot moved towards the target (difference is negative), the reward will be +1
         - If robot moved away from the target (difference is positive), the reward will be -1
-    - Reward will have +1 if he stays within 1 meter of the target
+    - Reward will be +1 if he stays within 1 meter of the target
 - Make the model run in random directions and then stop without falling
     - Same reward structure as previous task
     - Target location will change to a random position every 5-10 seconds (time chosen is random)
+    - Each episode will have 2-10 runs (2-10 runs * 5-10 seconds per run = 10-100 seconds)

 ## Learn passing